 If your child has had any educational or developmental testing, copies should be submitted along with the child’s application.
 Additional outside educational or psychological testing, such as the WPPSI-III or the WISC-IV, may be requested on an individual basis.

 Step 5: Decision of Admission

-After parents have met with the Director of Admissions, submitted the Application and fee, teacher referrals and copies of records and testing have been received, and the prospective student has visited, an admissions decision will be made by the Director of Admissions and Head of School in consultation with the appropriate teachers.
+After parents have met with the Director of Admissions, submitted the Application and fee, teacher referrals and copies of records and testing have been received, and the prospective student has visited, an admissions decision will be made by the Director of Admissions in consultation with the Head of School and appropriate teachers.
 School records, testing, assessments, screening, observation and referrals will be reviewed in the process of making an admissions decision.
-Admission decisions on PreK through 5th grade applicants are made on a rolling basis.
+Admission decisions on Preschool through 5th grade applicants are made on a rolling basis.
 Decisions on 6th and 7th grade applicants are made in January.
 Subsequently, as space is available, decisions are made on a rolling basis.

 Step 6: Enrollment

 An executed enrollment agreement and non-refundable deposit are required to finalize student registration.
 For the 2019-20 School Year, the non-refundable deposit is $800.
 Current families must submit their completed enrollment agreement by February 18th, 2019 to guarantee their child’s place.
 Parents of new students must submit the enrollment agreement and deposit by the date specified on their child’s acceptance letter.